rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 MORPHOLOGY

 Inessive
-The INESSIVE case in Erzya can be represented by the allomorphs %so, %se, %oso, %ese =>
-%(O)sO in all declension types; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
+The INESSIVE case in Erzya can be represented by the allomorphs -so, -se, -oso, -ese => -(O)sO in all declension types; the linking vowel is not obligatory, rather it appears to be associated with stem-affix alignment.
 Table 4.10
 Gloss